Big-Life-Lab/model-parameters/README.md

-# model-export-template (IN PROGRESS)
+# model-parameters-template (IN PROGRESS)
-This repo provides a template for required model export documents.
-The goal of a model export format is to outline all the steps to go from the starting variables in the model to calculating the outcome of the model.
+This repo provides a template for required model parameters documents.
+The goal is to describe the model and outline all the steps to go from the starting variables in the model to calculating the outcome of the model.

 # Model Export Files